 At the centre of this type of innovation are the customer AND the organization.
 The role of the organization is that of the communicator.
 This type of innovation is open, difficult to control and coordinate.
 The main challenge: there’s no shortage of ideas; the difficulty stands in the organization’s ability to develop them.

 What is customer-focused innovation?

 Although it’s called customer-focused innovation, at the centre of this type of innovation is not the customer, but the organization alone.
 A customer-focused innovation is where the organization innovates for the customer.

 The organization discovers customer needs and seeks to satisfy them by expanding the choices available within a product category.

 The organization is the innovator.
-The innovation is closed, easy to control and to coordinate.
+The innovation is closed, easy to control and coordinate.
 The main challenge of this type of innovation is that it requires an ongoing process of customer analysis.